worden341/pgchronos/README.md

     [2015-01-07,2015-01-21)
     [2015-01-22,2015-01-29)

+Version 1.0.1 was released tagged as "stable", which was incorrect.
+Version 1.x should be viewed as a conceptual demonstration of alpha quality; it is not suitable for production use.
+A mature version is under development in the version 2 branch of the source.

 These functions were originally developed as part of the ChronosDB project.
 That code became half-redundant when Postgres introduced range data types in version 9.2.
 This code is a fork that brings it current with the latest Postgres versions, and utilizes the native Postgres range data types.
 The current project site is <https://github.com/worden341/pgchronos>.